jetbrains-academy/javascript-fullstack-course/Authentication/websockets_authentication/task.md

 2. In the same file, add the `authenticateSocket` middleware for all clients: `io.use(authenticateSocket)`.

 ### Check yourself
-As always, use updated tests in the `backend/__tests__/socket.test.js` file and the frontend to understand the task and verify your work.
+As always, use the updated tests in the `backend/__tests__/socket.test.js` file to better understand the task and verify your work.
+You can also test with the frontend.

 <div style="text-align: center; max-width: 900px; margin: 0 auto;">
 <img src="images/sockets_auth.gif" alt="Sockets with auth">
 </div>

-This time, when you run the frontend, you will see an error: `WebSocket connection error` for WebSocket widgets.
+This time, when you run the frontend, you will see a `WebSocket connection error` for WebSocket widgets.
 This is expected because the client does not have a token until it logs in, so the connection cannot be established.
 After logging in, click the `Reconnect` button.